-The amount of particles in the beam depends on the selected momentum, the Collimator opening and the polarity.
-The particle rate can reach up to 10 kHz.
-Figure 3 shows the typical dependence of the particle rate on the selected particle momentum.
-For example, ff you select a beam momentum of 1 GeV/c, the relative particle rate is approximately 0.5.
-Therefore the beamline will deliver 5000 particles per second when the beam is on.
+Figure 3: Typical dependence of the beam rate on the selected momentum; in this example measured in area TB21.
+The rate is normalized to a maximum of 1.0. per second when the beam is on.
 The negative (positive) beam contains negatively (positively) charged electrons (positrons).
 It is not possible to have a beam of photons.
-The particles of test beam are relativistic.
+The particles of the beam are relativistic.
 This means they are moving at almost the speed of light.